imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 * average depth on the target region
 * percentage of target region covered at least 20x
 * average insert size
+* average deviation from expected allele frequency (0.0, 0.5 or 1.0)
 * KASP result (sample identity check)
 * quality annotation from the NGSD (processed sample)